-Note: Before making any modifications to your vehicle, you’ll want to perform due diligence; make sure your intended changes are within the electro-mechanical capabilities of your vehicle and doublecheck to make sure nothing you do will alter or negate your insurance policy.
-If you’re not confident in your insurance coverage (within the confines of your intended activities) then some research on good car insurance.
+Note: Before making any modifications to your vehicle, you’ll want to perform due diligence.
+Make sure your intended changes are within the electro-mechanical capabilities of your vehicle, and double-check to make sure nothing you do will alter or negate your insurance policy.
+If you’re not confident in your insurance coverage (within the confines of your intended activities), then do some research on good car insurance.

 The first principal component was the tent.
 The tent we had previously was one my immediate family used for backpacking in the early 1990s.
 I’m not joking.
 It held up like a dream, though.
 We picked up a Slumberjack Roughhouse 6 for its replacement.
 The Roughhouse 6 is terrific and easy for one or two people to set up.
-Not super light-weight, but has a decent enough footprint for our family that we’d have extra space for our bags inside and large rainfly for full coverage.
+It’s not super lightweight, but it has a decent enough footprint for our family that we’d have extra space for our bags inside and a large rainfly for full coverage.
 Another significant plus is that the tent has a mostly mesh-upper for maximum airflow.
-The tent was put through its paces the very first trip out.
-We headed up into the mountains and unbeknownst to us it was Morman Cricket migration season.
+The tent was put through its paces on the very first trip out.
+We headed up into the mountains, and unbeknownst to us, it was Morman Cricket migration season.
 Just the Children of the Corn, the bugs came crawling, and the tent did its job perfectly.
 Seriously, if you don’t know what they are or what the swarm is, see for yourself.

 Inside the tent, we upgraded from old sleeping pads to new Big Agnes Cot Lites for us.
 We initially tried out the Disc-O-Bed bunks and liked them, but they were too big for our needs.
 Our sleeping bags are still in good shape and relatively new, so we haven’t upgraded them yet.

 The next place to get updated was the cooking items.
-We went from one over-sized fry pan and saucepan that I received at my high school graduation to a beautiful new Lodge cast iron saucepan/frypan set.
-Now, I know that cast iron is heavy as hell, but you can’t beat the way it cooks on both a stove or a campfire (our preferred method).
+We went from one oversized fry pan and saucepan that I received at my high school graduation to a beautiful new Lodge cast iron saucepan/frypan set.
+Now, I know that cast iron is heavy as hell, but you can’t beat the way it cooks on both a stove and a campfire (our preferred method).

-Also, we swapped out the old plastic cooking utensils for more durability with stainless steel on open flames.
-The cooking utensils were also out of control, from lack of attention.
-In our old set, we had three whisks, two wine openers (because of priorities) and no coffee pot (ridiculousness).
-We rectified that with one whisk, a large coffee pot, and a GSI Outdoors French Press, stainless steel cooking utensils, and a spectacular three knife set also from GSI Outdoors.
+We also swapped out the old plastic cooking utensils for more durable stainless steel ones on open flames.
+The cooking utensils were also out of control due to a lack of attention.
+In our old set, we had three whisks, two wine openers (because of priorities), and no coffee pot (ridiculousness).
+We rectified that with one whisk, a large coffee pot, a GSI Outdoors French Press, stainless steel cooking utensils, and a spectacular three-knife set also from GSI Outdoors.

 Our tableware wasn’t much better.
 In looking through our old gear, we found enough silverware for a service of 8 because I apparently planned on hosting a dinner party in a campground.
-Not to mention we were using disposable plates and melamine cups and thermo cups.
+Not to mention, we were using disposable plates, melamine cups and thermo cups.
 We swapped all of that out for 3-piece silverware sets and a GSI Outdoors Infinity table set that is color coordinated with plates, coffee and drinking cups, and bowls with lids.
-My family particularly enjoys this, so each person has their own full set of tableware in their preferred color which speaks to my family’s OCD tendency.
+My family particularly enjoys this, so each person has their own full set of tableware in their preferred color, which speaks to my family’s OCD tendency.

 Overland Vehicle Gear